-Banks and financial institutions have been experiencing considerable difficulties in recovering loans and enforcement of securities charge with them.
+Banks and financial institutions have been experiencing considerable difficulties in recovering loans and enforcement of securities charged with them.
 The procedure for recovery of debts due to the banks and financial institutions, which is being followed, has resulted in a significant portion of the funds being blocked.

 List of Amending Acts: